fmtlib/fmt/doc/api.rst

   std::string s = fmt::format("The date is {}", date(2012, 12, 9));
   // s == "The date is 2012-12-9"

+{fmt} only supports insertion operators that are defined in the same namespaces as the types they format and can be found with the argument-dependent lookup.

 .. doxygenfunction:: print(std::basic_ostream<Char> &os, const S &format_str, Args&&... args)